|

 districts for the 1909

 General Election.
-Preferential voting in
+The transferable vote in

 Tasmania's single-member Legislative Council